Front and Center

 A: First, please check the “Behavior” and “Trigger” settings in Front and Center’s preferences, and make sure you understand how the application is supposed to work by reading the rest of this FAQ.

-The usual solution is to quit the misbehaving app and relaunch it, but sometimes logging out and back in, or even restarting your Mac is required.
-If these solutions don’t work for you, please contact us.
+The usual solution is to quit the misbehaving app and relaunch it, but sometimes logging out and back in, or even restarting your Mac, is required.
+For some applications, even these solutions don’t work.
+(Microsoft Outlook, in particular, seems completely immune to all window layering API calls available to third-party apps.)

 Q: Why does this app exist?
 Can’t I accomplish the same thing in other ways?